 A neighbor who knows a lot about plants said the tree will sprout new branches.

-The fact that I am asking this question suggests I still have some letting go to do, or perhaps I need to believe more in the ability for life conditions to change?
+The fact that I am asking this question suggests I still have some letting go to do, or perhaps I need to believe more in the ability for things to change?

 Gardening is indeed a profound experience!